bettersg/call-home/apps/super-app/README.md

 ## Deployment

 * Use `make build` to create the production build.
-* After creating the build, you can load the appropriate environment variables set `source .env.[environment]` from the root folder.
-* Run `make frontend-deploy` to deploy the production build to a GCS bucket.
+* Run `make deploy` to deploy the production build to a GCS bucket.

 ## Learn More